Head of School and Lead Teacher

 3rd-9th Grade Teacher

 Carrie Knecht is originally from Memphis where she met and married her husband Ken.
-They have three mostly wonderful children – Will (17), Emma (14), and Drew (11).
 They have been married for 19 years and have lived in Little Rock the last 7.
+They have three mostly wonderful children – Will, Emma, and Drew.
 Carrie earned her B.S, and M.S. degrees in special education from the University of Memphis.
 She taught for 4 years in the inner city of Memphis and one year in the suburbs of Allentown, PA.
 For the next several years she enjoyed her time at home with her children.
 During her years at home, she worked as a developmental therapist for Tennessee Early Intervention System providing specialized teaching to children with special needs ages birth to three years old as well as teaching part-time at Special Kids and Families.
 She has also worked part-time as a private tutor for several years at Little Rock Christian Academy where her children attend school.
-Carrie works part-time as a teaching assistant at PCA, and thanks God every day for a job that is flexible and allows her to do the two things she loves the most: teaching children and being a wife and mom.
+Carrie thanks God every day for a job that is flexible and allows her to do the two things she loves the most: teaching children and being a wife and mom.
 Carrie feels that the students and faculty at PCA are like an extension of her own family, and it is a joy for her to come to work everyday.

 Omnibus, 6th Grade History, and Upper School Theology Teacher